 According to the memo, this includes messages created using the variety of electronic messaging platforms available today, including texts messages, encrypted communications, direct messages on social media platforms, email, or other types of electronic messaging systems of accounts.

-Agencies are responsible for properly managing and archiving these messages, which are Federal records, even if sent from private email or other accounts.
+Agencies are responsible for properly managing and FOIA archiving these messages, which are Federal records, even if sent from private email or other accounts.